priet-ukani/C-Shell/README.md

 - The time interval given in the neonate command is an integer and greater than 0.
 - Execvp may not be able to handle the commands with special characters or quotes which is not handled manually.
 So piping with sed `'\s \\g'` etc, execvp gives an error.
 - iMan response depends on the connection and server.
 So it may be incomplete sometimes.
+- The length of the command given in input is of maximum 1024 characters.
+Most of the strings are assumed to be of this length.
+- The pastevents command assumes that only this shell has access the the history file and shell can only change the file.
+- The signal handlers Ctrl+D and Ctrl+Z won't work with neonate command.

 # Features
 ## Display Prompt